 There are hundreds of opportunities to get involved in charity work whilst you’re at university – it doesn’t need to be an organised event either, you could plan and raise money for a cause that’s a bit closer to home.
 Either way, it’s a great way to save the planet and make some new friends at the same time.

 This isn’t a must, but it sure is fun!
-Not only is it a great bonding exercise, but it’s also an opportunity to get creative – you could ‘flag’ all of your flatmates belongings, meaning that they aren’t allowed to use them for a full 24 hours, or keep it simple and stick post-its all over their room!
-Find out about how best to prank your flatmates.
+Not only is it a great bonding exercise, but it’s also an opportunity to get creative – you could ‘flag’ all of your flatmates belongings, meaning that they aren’t allowed to use them for a full 24 hours, or keep it simple and sticky notes all over their room!
+Check out our other blog about pranking your flatmates.

 Although this doesn’t sound like a lot of fun, it really is.
 Put on your comfiest pyjamas, grab some snacks from the vending machine, and head down to the university library with some friends from your course.
 Not only will you be able to help each other with your assignments, but you’ll also be able to offer each other moral support when the going gets tough.
 Besides, how often do you get the university library all to yourself?